 Mental health nursing is a highly rewarding specialist nursing discipline.
 As a mental health nurse you will work with people who experience mental health difficulties in a variety of contexts.
 Mental health nurses work in partnership with the person and their family/advocate to enable them to mobilise their own inner as well as professional resources, in a way that promotes personal growth, maximum development of potential and recovery.

-- Specialist Mental Health nursing (e.g. Clinical Nurse Specialist/Advanced Nurse Practitioner led services, drug/alcohol dependence, suicide/self-harm prevention, child and young person services and forensic mental health nursing)
+- Specialist Mental Health nursing (such as in Clinical Nurse Specialist/Advanced Nurse Practitioner led services, drug/alcohol dependence, suicide/self-harm prevention, child and young person services and forensic mental health nursing).

 Students who successfully complete this course will be eligible to apply to register with the Nursing and Midwifery Board of Ireland as a Registered Psychiatric Nurse (R.P.N.)

 What health service provider will you be training with?